 - Complete a printed Accelerated High School Application

 - Submit official high school transcript(s)

-- Provide copy of unexpired identification document, such as driver’s license or I-Now photo
+- Provide copy of a State issued unexpired identification document, such as a driver’s license

 - Provide ACT or ACCUPLACER test scores only if prerequisites have not been met.
 (See placement testing for additional ACCUPLACER information)

 High school students must meet the following criteria to eligible to continue in the program.

 - Earn a “C” or better in all Accelerated courses

 - Students who earn a D, F, or who withdraw (W) from a course are suspended from Accelerated courses for one term, not to include the summer term